Group A: Haplogroup: E-M35>V68>M78>V22>Y2366>CTS6080>L674>FGC7343

 This group consists of the descendants of Godfrey Sheldon of Maine, John Sheldon of Providence, Rhode Island, and Richard SHELDON of New Jersey as well as the Sheldon’s originating in Bakewell, near the hamlet of Sheldon in Derbyshire, England.

-- A1: John SHELDON (S#8) ca. 1630-1708, is found in early records of Providence, Rhode Island.
+- A1: John SHELDON (click here to go to his family tree) ca. 1630-1708, is found in early records of Providence, Rhode Island.
 His wife, Joan Vincent, is the daughter of Nicholas Vincent and Fridgeswith Carpenter of Amesbury, England.
 Joan is the niece of William Carpenter, an early founder in Providence Records.
 Fridgeswith inherited the home in England from her brother William.

-- A2: Godfrey SHELDON (S#4) & Richard SHELDON(S#22) of New Jersey Godfrey ca.1599-1671, settled Saco/Bluepoint/Black Point, Maine.
+- A2: Godfrey SHELDON (click here to go to his family tree) & Richard SHELDON (click here to go to his family tree) of New Jersey Godfrey ca.1599-1671, settled Saco/Bluepoint/Black Point, Maine.
 Godfrey’s wife, Alice Frost, and the early grave of a child of this couple are found in Bakewell parish, Derbyshire records.
 Godfrey’s home was a fort during the Indian Wars, when he moved to Salem.
 His son, William, inherited it.
 Of Richard little is known but his name and that he had 2 sons, and there is still question if he existed at all.
 The first son was named Thomas, who had 2 sons and 4 daughters.
 Richard’s other son, Lemuel, married Millicent Brock; they had 7 sons (including two sons named Lemuel) and 4 daughters.
 Richard may have other descendants as yet unreported as well.
 This line has not yet been researched in any great detail, this is currently being researched.

 - A3: Bakewell, Derby, England – just one tester so far, but a very strong match to the rest of Group A.